PhilHacks/ChatBot-typescript/README.md

 ##### Using Weather Command:

 Type `weather` and press enter.
-The chatbot will return "Here is The weather sunny and 25°C."
+The chatbot will return "Here is The weather: Sunny and 25°C".

 ### **4. Project Structure**